 KEEP YOUR TYPOGRAPHY CONSISTENT.
 Come up with standards that you set and stick to them.
-Pick a font family - Sans Serifs usually work best Avoid anything under 12 pixels Watch anti-aliasing with text graphics Standardize abbreviations, use of all caps, bold face, italics (hard to read on the web!) etc.
+Pick a font family - sans serifs usually work best, avoid anything under 12 pixels, watch anti-aliasing with text graphics, standardize abbreviations, use of all caps, bold face, italics, etc.